 May you be strengthened with all power, according to His glorious might, for all endurance and patience, with joyColossians 1:11(HCSB)

-Paul's desire for all Christians is that we study to show ourselves approved unto God, so we may grow in grace and in a knowledge of the Lord and Saviour, Jesus Christ.
-Paul knows that spiritual knowledge, godly counsel and an understanding of the Scripture is able to make us wise for salvation, through faith in Christ Jesus our Lord.
+Paul's desire for all Christians is that we study to show ourselves approved unto God so that we may grow in grace and in a knowledge of the Lord and Saviour, Jesus Christ.
+Paul knows that spiritual knowledge, godly counsel, and an understanding of the Scripture, is able to make us wise for salvation, through faith in Christ Jesus our Lord.

-Paul knows that unless our Christian walk and spiritual witness is rooted and grounded in love it is become as sounding brass and clashing cymbals.
-He knows that unless our Christian life produces the fruit of the Spirit - long-suffering, patience, love and joy, as well as humility, goodness, kindness and self-control, it will profit us nothing and will not glorify our Father, Who is in heaven.
+Paul knows that unless our Christian walk and spiritual witness is rooted and grounded in love, it is as sounding brass and clashing cymbals.
+He knows that unless our Christian life produces the fruit of the Spirit; long-suffering, patience, love, and joy, as well as humility, goodness, kindness, and self-control, it will profit us nothing and will not glorify our Father, Who is in heaven.

-Heavenly Father, I pray for my brothers and sisters in Christ that they may be strengthened with all power according to Your glorious might, so that in Christ.. they may patiently endure amidst the trials and difficulties of life - with all joy in believing, knowing that Your strength is made perfect in our weakness - this I ask in Jesus name, AMEN.
+Heavenly Father, I pray for my brothers and sisters in Christ, that they may be strengthened with all power according to Your glorious might.
+May they patiently endure amidst the trials and difficulties of life with all joy, knowing that Your strength is made perfect in our weakness.
+This I ask in Jesus' name, AMEN.